 (The main entrance)

-I put on my safari hat and headed through to discover stations that varied from simple moving projections to full-blown 5D fun.
+I put on my safari hat and headed back into the Jurassic to discover stations that varied from simple moving projections to full-blown 5D fun.

 You could, for example: